 - HPV types 6 and 11m, which cause the majority of cases of genital warts.

 - HPV types 16 and 18, which cause 70% of cervical cancer cases, and are linked to cancers of the anus, vulva, vagina and penis.

 All boys aged 12-13 in England, Scotland and Wales will also get the vaccine – probably from September 2019.
 Health departments have agreed vaccinating boys is essential to increase HPV protection for all.

 Men who have sex with men (MSM) can also get the vaccine at sexual health clinics, up to the age of 45.

 Our HPV vaccine campaign

-We are currently campaigning to extend the HPV vaccination to boys as well as girls.
+In July 2018, we won our campaign to make the HPV vaccine available to boys as well as girls.

 We expect the vaccine to made available to boys in England, Wales and Scotland from September 2019.